-The decision to print your labels in the lab or buy them already printed from a label printing company is going to be based on label content, economics, and label durability.
+The decision to print lab labels in-house or buy them preprinted from a label manufacturer should be based on label content, economics, and durability.

-Small facilities processing only a few vials, plates or slides per day may want to buy labels already printed for them.
-Their label information tends to be more generic with sequential numbering.
-Ordering labels periodically is simple and quick.
+Smaller facilities that process only a few vials, plates or slides per day (or 10,000 or less per year) may want to buy labels custom printed for them.
+If your label information tends to be generic with sequential numbering, ordering preprinted labels is an excellent choice for your small lab.

-For the ultimate in label durability, EIM recommends laminating a label with a clear film overlay that can protect your printed information against moisture, chemicals and solvents.
-The easiest way to get this laminate is to let us print your labels for you.
-Purchasing printed labels also lets us add color via full label tinting, color bars and graphics.
-There are ways, including special label engineering, to let you print your own labels with lamination, but they tend to be a bit labor intensive.
+For ultimate durability we recommend laminating labels with a clear film overlay to protect your printed information against moisture, chemicals and solvents.
+The easiest way to laminate labels is to have us print them for you.
+Purchasing printed labels also lets us add color with full label tinting, color bars and graphics.

-Contact Our Label Experts to discuss the best way to print your laboratory labels.
+Connect with The Label Experts to discuss the best way to print your own laboratory labels.